3 Tbsp. Mild or Medium Extra Virgin Olive Oil

 Make the dressing by whisking together the garlic, tahini, Lemon White Balsamic, and olive oil.
 Add the hot water to thin a bit and then the salt.
 Set aside.

 Add olive oil to a big skillet over medium-high heat.
 Swirl the oil around to coat the pan, and then add the chickpeas and sprinkling of salt.
-Let the chickpeas sauté there for a couple minutes (I like to try to get some crusty color on them).
+Let the chickpeas sauté there for a couple minutes (I like to try to get some browning on them).
 Be careful, they seem to hiss and pop more than other beans over high heat.

 Add the garlic and onions.
 Stir for a minute.
 Stir in the asparagus with another pinch or two of salt, cover with a lid for a minute or two to steam, just until the asparagus brightens and softens up just a bit.